-Cold mornings are when the hunting and rough idle will first present itself.
+Cold mornings are when the hunting and rough idle will first present themselves.
 When the SVC component wears it affects the tolerances on the injectors and this is made apparent when cold-starting on a cold morning.
-The challenge we face diagnosing this component is that it doesn’t generate a fault code for the diagnostics to pick up.
+The challenge we face in diagnosing this component is that it doesn’t generate a fault code for the diagnostics to pick up.
 This has become a common problem and after replacing all sorts of unnecessary components the VCV always seems to be the culprit.

 Defender puma turbo problems

 So the Puma turbo problem seems to be a common one.
 It’s not so much the actual turbo that blows but rather the boost pipes that causes the problem.

 What seems to be the cause of the Defender engine light coming on and the sudden loss of power?